NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 ## Disclaimer

 This integration is not officially affiliated with Solax Power.
-Use at your own risk 😅

 ---